Kansas City Southern Railway: 20th century (1900–2000)

+Access to Mexico

+In 1996, Kansas City Southern Industries won a Mexican government concession to operate the "Northeast Railroad," a potentially profitable 5,335-kilometer rail system connecting key cities and ports.
+This line, which carried a significant portion of Mexico's rail traffic and freight from the United States, was highly sought after due to its strategic location, including proximity to numerous auto assembly plants.
+The concession was operated by a new company known as Transportación Ferroviaria Mexicana (TFM), which was a joint venture of KCSI with Transportación Maritima Mexicana (TMM).
+In 2005, TMM sold its share of TFM to KCSI, prompting a rename to Kansas City Southern de México (KCSM).

+In 1995, the expanding KCS bought 49 percent of Tex-Mex Railway.
+At the time, the investment was considered questionable by some observers, because TM had no connection to KCSR.
+The solution would not come until 1996, when Union Pacific and Southern Pacific agreed to provide Tex-Mex with trackage rights from Robstown northbound and through the Houston area to connect with KCSR at Beaumont.
+This agreement was one of the conditions imposed by the Surface Transportation Board (STB) for the approval of the proposed merger between UP and SP.
+Responding to increased international trade between the US and Mexico, the railroad built a large railroad yard and intermodal freight transport facility at Laredo in 1998.
+They also won Regional Railroad of the Year that same year.

-21st century (2000–present)
+21st century (2000–2023)

-Merger with Canadian Pacific, competing bid by Canadian National

-On March 21, 2021, the Canadian Pacific Railway (CP) announced that it was planning to purchase KCS for US$29 billion.
-The US Surface Transportation Board (STB) would first have to approve the purchase, which was expected to be completed by the middle of 2022.

-However, a competing cash and stock offer was later made by Canadian National Railway (CN) on April 20, 2021 at $33.7 billion.
+On March 21, 2021, the Canadian Pacific Railway (CP) announced that it was purchasing KCS for US$29 billion.
+Prior, a competing cash and stock offer was made by Canadian National Railway (CN) on April 20, 2021 at $33.7 billion.
 On May 13, 2021, KCS announced in a statement that they planned to accept the higher offer from CN, but would give CP until May 21 to come up with a higher bid, which was not made.
 However, CN's merger attempt would be blocked by a STB ruling in August 2021 that the company could not use a voting trust to assume control of KCS, due to concerns about potentially reduced competition in the railroad industry.

-On September 12, 2021 KCS accepted a new $31 billion offer from CP.
+On September 12, 2021, KCS accepted a new $31 billion offer from CP.
 Though CP's offer was lower than the offer made by CN, the STB permitted CP to use a voting trust to take control of KCS.
 The voting trust allowed CP to become the beneficial owner of KCS in December 2021, but the two railroads operated independently until receiving approval for a merger of operations from the STB.
 That approval came on March 15, 2023, which permitted the railroads to merge as soon as April 14, 2023.